 In other words, the digital brand assistant / chatbot heightens the customer experience by making engagements more personal.
 HCPs are not expected to find and sort information themselves as they do when using a standard website.
 Rather, they are helped and guided at every step.

 However, on-demand detailing is not a 'rep replacement'.
 People don’t have a relationship with a self-detailer.
 They have relationships with other people.
-And there are clear limitations on the nature of these engagements (see below: compliance).
 But it does make digital engagement more like in-person meetings and improves HCP access to information in a cost-effective and scalable way.
 Consequently, self-detailing solutions are increasingly established as a crucial touchpoint on the HCP customer journey.

 Get a PDF of this content sent to your email inbox to review later.Send PDF